Getting Support: Fair Work Agency

 What this means for you

-The Fair Work Agency will have real power to investigate and take action.
+The Fair Work Agency has real powers to investigate and take action.

 Trade unions will have representation on the Fair Work Agency Advisory Board, ensuring workers' voices are heard in how the agency operates.